cloudnative-pg/plugin-barman-cloud/web/docs/object_stores.md

         [...]
 ```

-### S3 lifecycle policy
+### S3 Lifecycle Policy

-Barman Cloud writes objects to S3, then does not update them until they are
+Barman Cloud uploads backup files to S3 but does not modify or delete them afterward.
-deleted by the Barman Cloud retention policy.
-A recommended approach for an S3
+To enhance data durability and protect against accidental or malicious loss,
+it's recommended to implement the following best practices:

+- Enable object versioning
+- Enable object locking to prevent objects from being deleted or overwritten
+  for a defined period or indefinitely (this provides an additional layer of
+  protection against accidental deletion and ransomware attacks)
-lifecycle policy is to expire the current version of objects a few days longer
+- Set lifecycle rules to expire current versions a few days after your Barman
-than the Barman retention policy, enable object versioning, and expire
+  retention window
-non-current versions after a number of days.
-Such a policy protects against
+- Expire non-current versions after a longer period
-accidental deletion, and also allows for restricting permissions to the
-CloudNativePG workload so that it may delete objects from S3 without granting
-permissions to permanently delete objects.

-### Other S3-compatible Object Storages providers

-In case you're using S3-compatible object storage, like **MinIO** or
-**Linode Object Storage**, you can specify an endpoint instead of using the
-default S3 one.

-In this example, it will use the `bucket` of **Linode** in the region
-`us-east1`.
+These strategies help you safeguard backups without requiring broad delete
+permissions, ensuring both security and compliance with minimal operational
+overhead.

+### S3-Compatible Storage Providers

+You can use S3-compatible services like **MinIO**, **Linode (Akamai) Object Storage**,
+or **DigitalOcean Spaces** by specifying a custom `endpointURL`.

+Example with Linode (Akamai) Object Storage (`us-east1`):

 ```yaml
 kind: ObjectStore